 You’ll then need to fill the upper box with the password of your choice.
-Windows will require you to confirm the password — a task you’ll perform by filling the second box.
+Windows will require you to confirm it.
+A task you’ll perform by filling in the second box.

-In the third box, you’ll need to fill in a password hint.
-Choose a hint that’s easy to remember, as it’ll make the password recovery process a lot easier in case you forget it.
+In the third box, you must fill in a password hint.
+Choose a hint that’s easy to remember, as it’ll make the recovery process much easier if you forget it.

-Once you’ve filled all the boxes, you’ll then hit the Next button.
+You’ll hit the Next button once you’ve filled all the boxes.
 Press the Finish button to complete the process.

 Windows 10 can’t remove the PIN

-Many Windows 10 users experience difficulties when it comes to removing PINs.
+Many users experience difficulties when it comes to removing PINs.
 On most occasions, when removing PIN protection, the Remove button is usually grey.

 Go to the Settings Page & Click on Account

 Click the Windows button at the bottom left part of your screen and select Settings.
-As in the previous section, you’ll need to navigate to Accounts then click on Sign-in Options.
+As in the previous section, you must navigate to Accounts and click Sign-in Options.